• Skip to primary navigation

 tea cake mix in bowl

-This version was inspired by a black sesame financier that I was fortunate enough to enjoy in the company of Princess Tofu at Sweetmue last fall.
+These black sesame cakes were inspired by a black sesame financier that I was fortunate enough to enjoy at a bakery called Sweetmue.
 The flavor of toasty ground black sesame seeds against nutty brown butter pretty much blew my mind, and I'd been fantasizing about making some of my own for months.
-When a bundle of homegrown kumquats found their way to me from Sarah, and a batch of ice cream (which I'm so excited to share with you soon!) left me with a bunch of egg whites, I took it as a sign.
+When a bundle of homegrown kumquats found their way to me from a friend, and a batch of black sesame ice cream left me with a bunch of egg whites, I took it as a sign.

 Kumquat slices placed on tea cakes